JacobTutt/dual_autodiff_package/docs/source/RTDtext.rst

 The package includes a test suite to ensure the installation is correct and the package functions as expected.

-1. Install optional dependencies for the testing:
+1. Install optional dependencies for the testing (if not done previously):

    .. code:: bash

-      pip install '.[testing]'
+      pip install ".[testing]"
 2. Run the tests:

    .. code:: bash